cordy001/TermuxNetHunter/README.md

 ```sh
 kali
 ```
+### For more tutorial I a'm already exist on Tiktok

+if you want video tutorial check this link from my tiktok account 😁😁

 ### Privacy and Term of Use

 This project is provided for educational purposes only.
 By using this tool, you agree to the following: